 - Also from World War Hulk, Green Scar vs the Sentry.
 The impacts destroyed most of the surrounding buildings.
 And indeed, about half of Manhattan.

-- A literally "kung fu" example; an issue of Immortal Iron Fist has the titular character and his arch nemesis, both supremely skilled martial artists, strike each other each other with chi enhanced flying kicks.
+- A literally "kung fu" example; an issue of Immortal Iron Fist has the title character and his arch-nemesis, both supremely skilled martial artists, strike each other each other with chi enhanced flying kicks.
 The resulting shockwave demolishes the office building they're inside.

 - The climax of The Death of Superman arc is one of the most iconic uses of this trope: the Big Blue Boy Scout realizes he's literally on his last gasp, and is praying that Doomsday is as well.
-Doomsday comes in with a double-handed overhead smash, Superman with an uppercut that could launch a space shuttle.
+Superman comes in a flying double axe handle, Doomsday with an uppercut that could launch a space shuttle.
 The actual impact is a 2-page spread of a single panel, with numerous narration boxes talking about how some people remembered the sheer force of the impact creating a huge crater in the street, others how it shattered all the windows for blocks, or overturned cars and trucks.
 All of this was drawn in the most detail yet seen in a comic book.
 Truly a Dying Moment of Awesome, so much so that it was used in (obviously) Superman: Doomsday, as well as referenced in the Justice League cartoon.

 - Power Rangers.
 However, a punch or kick generating a shockwave tends to indicate it's nearly a finisher-class blow.
 This'll stagger even the Big Bad.